 8.2.1 Current Market Participant Adds a New Service Territory/New Trading Partnership

-(1) A new service territory/new trading partnership is defined as a current Market Participant who has completed ERCOT’s technical qualification testing with the current Texas SET version that is adding a TDSP trading partnership.
+(1) A new service territory/new trading partnership is defined as a current Market Participant who has completed ERCOT’s technical qualification testing with the current Texas SET version that is adding a Transmission and/or Distribution Service Provider (TDSP) trading partnership.
 Market Participants that want to add a Municipally Owned Utility (MOU) or Electric Cooperative (EC) trading partnership must do schedule testing during the in-flight timeframe.

 8.2.2 Current Market Participant Changes to an “Established” Market Interface Service Provider